LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/README.md

 [Notifications](#receive-notifications) | [Bugs](#how-to-report-bugs-or-suggest-improvements) |
 [Contributing](#contributing) | [Commercial Support](#commercial-support)

-A Python library with a command line interface for a trailing stop loss at Binance Exchange.
+A Python library with a command line interface for a trailing stop loss on Binance Exchange in a easy, fast, flexible, robust and fully-featured way.

 Part of ['UNICORN Binance Suite'](https://www.lucit.tech/unicorn-binance-suite.html).